 - Market orders get the quickest entry but not the best fill price

 Investopedia defines a limit order as an order placed with a brokerage to execute a buy or sell transaction at a set number of shares and at a specified limit price or better.

 In other words, you’re in complete control of limits from the number of shares you want to the price the order fills as.
 Having control of entry price means you can control getting a better position.

 Remember that limits are set to fill at the price you’re looking for or better.
 That means you could get an even better fill than what you expected.

 However, that can mean that your trade doesn’t get filled.
 For example, you think stock ABC is going to retest it’s support level of $2.54 so you set limits for that price.

 Instead it tests at $2.60 then heads back up to resistance and breaks out.
 It barely missed your limit buy in and you didn’t take advantage of the move.
 Although that doesn’t need to be seen as a bad thing.

 Yes it isn’t fun when we see a missed opportunity.
 However, using proper risk management is going to save you more often than not.

 Sticking to your trading plan is always better than trying to have a home run trade every time.
 In fact, greed usually blows up accounts instead of making them bigger.

 Another thing limits do is limit the time an order is open.
 In other words, you can set the order to cancel if your price target isn’t met within a certain amount of time.
-We show how to place orders live in our trading rooms.
-Check out the trading service that we offer.

 - A limit order works by placing a buy or sell order for a specific price or better